 The computer will search the database and return results based on the criteria you selected.
-Your search has retrieved two results.
-The icon shows it is an academic journal.

 It is almost impossible to do a perfect search; If more than half of your articles are relevant, you have searched correctly.
 It is not unusual to retrieve too many articles, too few, or not exactly what you need.
 When that happens, you will need to refine your search strategy.
 Search engines use algorithms.
 You must apply professional knowledge of the subject and relevancy.